attheodo/attheodo.github.io/_posts/2016-5-16-How-Greece-Came-To-Make-It-To-Software-Development-Conferences-Map.md

 facebook_image: devit1.jpg
 ---

-# How Greece Has Come To Finally Make It To The Software Development Conferences Map

 My buddy [Patroklos Papapetrou](@softwaregarden) couldn't cut it to the chase any better; [Greece has finally made it to the software development conferences map.](https://www.linkedin.com/pulse/greece-made-finally-software-development-conferences-patroklos)

-#### In the next months, at least six big conferences are about to take place in various big cities of Greece.
+In the next months, at least six big conferences are about to take place in various big cities of Greece.
 And how we came to this is not an event but rather a process.

 First of all it appears we've reached the critical mass of professionals with interest in such kind of events.
 I know there have been conferences and symposiums for years before but these were mostly positioned towards academics.
 The past few years we've been seeing more and more conferences with talks on subjects born out of the everyday struggle in the industry.
 And more and more people seeing value in them.
 It appears the professional software developers "guild" is coming strong in a period of severe economic turbulence in the country.
 Great news for both professionals and companies seeking to absorb them.